Timing and Structure

 - Book a timeslot online via the moodle site.

-- The practical needs to be done in pairs, with one of the pair comfortable riding the fixed bike
+- The practical needs to be done in pairs, with at least one member of the pair being comfortable riding the stationary bicycle

 Full Technical Report: